Mexico offers foreign residents plenty of choices in regard to locations for living and retirement

 Veracruz is an industrial port city on Mexico’s Gulf Coast.
 Although it may not strike you as a place for expat living or retirement, the city has certain charms of its own which are particularly attractive to people who know Mexico well and enjoy a fusion of Mexican and Caribbean culture.

 Mazatlan, the northern-most ocean facing city on the Mexican Riviera, has long been a favorite vacation spot for Mexican families.
 One of the location’s key attractions is that it offers excellent facilities at great prices; thus is acknowledged as one of the best ‘value for money’ options on Mexico’s Pacific coast.
-In recent years, a number of real estate developments have begun to evolve as foreign expatriates look at Mazatlan for retirement and second-home investments.
+In recent years, a number of real estate developments have begun to evolve as foreign residents look at Mazatlan for living, working, retirement and second-home investments.
 The port city’s excellent air/road connections and proximity to the USA, coupled with affordable living and great climate are making Mazatlan an increasingly attractive option for people who want ocean-side living without the ultra-commercialization associated with some of Mexico’s more widely-known beachfront locations.

 Cozumel and Isla Mujeres: Although small island life is not for everyone, each of these islands, off the coast of Playa del Carmen and Cancun respectively, offer charms of their own.
 Cozumel is particularly popular with divers and is a larger island with more happening and more amenities.
 Isla Mujeres is small, with very little traffic, but has beautiful calm beaches on one side and a rugged, dramatic coastline on the other (some houses overlook the latter, also).
 Cozumel has an international airport of its own and both islands are well-served with frequent ferries to the mainland.